conwayste/conwayste/README.md

 brew install sdl2_mixer --with-libvorbis
 ```

-On Fedora you can use yum:
+On Fedora you can use `dnf`; this will install pretty much everything you'll need:

 ```
-TBD
+sudo dnf install SDL2*
 ```

 Debian stable only supports SDL2 v.2.0.4 so you'll need to compile SDL2 from source.
-If you're compiling from source the steps will be very similar.
+If you're compiling from source make sure you specify vorbis support.

 ```
 ...
 ./configure --with-vorbis
 ```

-And then add the libraries to your path.
-This step is necessary if cargo fails to link against theSDL2 libraries.
+**(If necessary)** Add the libraries to your path.
+This step is necessary if cargo fails to link against the SDL2 libraries.

 Under Linux, I had to export `$LD_LIBRARY_PATH`, but in Mac it was `$LIBRARY_PATH`.
 Homebrew will install the libraries to the Cellar.